jylEcho/CGS-Net/README.md

 ## Overview

-This repository provides the official implementation of CSF-Net++, a clinical-guided spatiotemporal dual-configuration network designed for accurate liver tumor segmentation from contrast-enhanced CT (CECT).
+This repository provides the official implementation of CGS-Net, a clinical-guided spatiotemporal dual-configuration network designed for accurate liver tumor segmentation from contrast-enhanced CT (CECT).
-Building upon prior multi-phase fusion strategies, CSF-Net++ introduces two upgraded configurations — a spatial clinical-guided fusion module and a temporal dual-configuration mechanism — to more effectively capture both inter-phase dependencies and intra-phase feature dynamics.
+Building upon prior multi-phase fusion strategies, CGS-Net introduces two upgraded configurations — a spatial clinical-guided fusion module and a temporal dual-configuration mechanism — to more effectively capture both inter-phase dependencies and intra-phase feature dynamics.

-Unlike existing methods that treat all phases equally, CSF-Net++ leverages the clinical dominance of the portal venous (PV) phase and explicitly models phase-specific propagation orders, enabling more reliable multi-phase feature integration.
+Unlike existing methods that treat all phases equally, CGS-Net leverages the clinical dominance of the portal venous (PV) phase and explicitly models phase-specific propagation orders, enabling more reliable multi-phase feature integration.

-Extensive experiments on PLC-CECT and MPLL datasets demonstrate that CSF-Net++ consistently outperforms previous approaches (e.g., MW-UNet, MCDA-Net), establishing a new state-of-the-art in both segmentation accuracy and boundary precision.
+Extensive experiments on PLC-CECT and MPLL datasets demonstrate that CGS-Net consistently outperforms previous approaches (e.g., MW-UNet, MCDA-Net), establishing a new state-of-the-art in both segmentation accuracy and boundary precision.

 ## Datasets